 Valuing Royal Dutch Shell stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Royal Dutch Shell's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

-Royal Dutch Shell's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$36.1 billion (£28.4 billion).
+Royal Dutch Shell's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$30.7 billion (£24.4 billion).

-The EBITDA is a measure of a Royal Dutch Shell's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Royal Dutch Shell's overall financial performance and is widely used to measure stock profitability.